The Love of Being Loving

 This edition of The Love of Being Loving has many quotes from Thomas Hora and Mary Baker Eddy and also a few other relevant teachers.
 The quotes lived with me for the years that I studied both spiritual disciplines and were foundational to my learning.

 The Love of Devotion

 The Love of Devotion is the result of several decades of spiritual work.
 It began the day I first opened the metaphysical door and stepped into a world which, although only minimally understood at the time, was strongly desired.
 Metaphysics is concerned with the ultimate, primary, inner aspects of existence.
 It does not see life in material terms but sees life in terms of thought and it has a strong emphasis on healing.
 Everyone’s greatest need is for the healing and wholeness which spiritual awareness brings.
 However, we are often reluctant to commit to it.
-As Thomas Hora said, “It’s easy to be enlightened.
-It’s just not easy to be interested in it.”
 We, eventually, must come to the realisation that the purpose of our life is to align with our spiritual nature.
 Try as we do to find other options, there are no viable alternatives which will withstand the inevitable consequences of misplaced loyalties and loves.
 It is the way for us to find our soul-home.